 In Math CST Sec 4, teachers continued to offer more tutorials during the school year and used Math 3000 as well as the MaST CST 4 Study Guide.
-Additionally the Sec 4 CST teachers have done an item by item analysis of the June 2015 and 2016 CST 4 exams to see where students had the most difficulty and where they did well.
+Additionally the Sec 4 CST teachers have done an analysis of the June 2018 CST 4 exams to see where students had the most difficulty and where they did well.
 We compare different cohorts each year.
-We have had a greater portion of students taking T & S and Science Math than CST in the past couple of years which affects the results in CST math.
+We have had a greater portion of students taking T & S and Science Math than CST in the past couple of years which affects the results in CST as well as T & S and Science math.